waleedahmed0710/makeitwave.com/docs/data/docs/products/shared-rst/legalandsafety.rst

    * - .. image::	images/caution.png
      - **Cautions**

+**Cautions:** Injury or equipment damage may occur if any of the cautions are neglected.
+Follow these precautions to prevent potential injury or material damage.

 ● Make sure the power supply voltage is correct before using the product.